sarugaku/resolvelib/README.rst

 ----------

 A dependency can be either a requirement, or a candidate.
-In implementations you can treat it as a subclass and/or a protocol of the two.
+In implementations you can treat it as the parent class and/or a protocol of the two.